NichitaDiaconu/dvc_intro/README.md

 Each branch has its own demo

-Inspired from the DVC documentation: https://dvc.org/doc/use-cases/versioning-data-and-model-files
+Makes heavy use of the DVC documentation: https://dvc.org/doc/use-cases/versioning-data-and-model-files